 This recommendation is appropriate for Class IV soils, and moderately coarse and coarse-textured Class III soils.
-Checking this box for certain Class III and Class IV soils does not mean that in real life, no-till production would not be useful for many other soils in Class I, II or III, but only that the soils for which we have specifically recommended this practice are most in need of this system of tillage.
+Checking this box for certain Class III and Class IV soils does not mean that in real life notill production would not be useful for many other soils in Class I, II or III, but only that the soils with this specific recommendation are most in need of this system of tillage.